Linear Convergence of Generalized Mirror Descent with Time-Dependent Mirrors: Related Work

-Recently, \cite{AdagradPL} established linear convergence for a norm version of Adagrad (Adagrad-Norm) using the PL inequality, while \cite{AdagradNeuralNetwork} established linear convergence for Adagrad-Norm in the particular setting of over-parameterized neural networks with one hidden layer.
-An alternate analysis for Adagrad-Norm for smooth, non-convex functions was presented in \cite{AdagradNormOriginalAnalysis}, resulting in a sub-linear convergence rate.
+Recently, \cite{AdagradPL} established linear convergence for a norm version of Adagrad, i.e. Adagrad-Norm, using the PL inequality and \cite{AdagradNeuralNetwork} established linear convergence for Adagrad-Norm in the particular setting of over-parameterized neural networks with one hidden layer.
+An alternate analysis for Adagrad-Norm for smooth, non-convex functions was presented by \cite{AdagradNormOriginalAnalysis}, resulting in a sub-linear convergence rate.

 Instead of focusing on a specific method, the goal of this work is to establish sufficient conditions for linear convergence by applying the PL inequality to a more general setting (SGMD).
 We arrive at linear convergence for specific methods such as mirror descent and preconditioned gradient descent methods as corollaries.

-Moreover, our local convergence results provide an intuitive formulation of approximate implicit regularization for GMD and thus mirror descent.
-Namely, instead of resorting to Bregman divergence, we prove that GMD converges to an interpolating solution that is approximately the closest interpolating solution to the initialization in $\ell_2$ norm in the dual space induced by $\phi^{(t)}$.
+In addition, our local convergence result (Theorem \ref{thm: Local convergence of GMD}) establishes the existence of an interpolating solution in a ball (in Bregman divergence) around the initialization, which was used as a key assumption in the results of \cite{MirrorDescentNonlinear}.